xander1421/own-cv-blog-site/src/content/blog/so-you-want-to-learn-devops.md

 image: "./so-you-want-to-learn-devops.webp"
 ---

 A friend recently asked me to help guide someone into DevOps.
-They're doing junior freelance work at Uber but want a permanent DevOps position.
+They're doing junior freelance work but want a permanent DevOps position.
 The problem?
 They need to learn the fundamentals.

 I can't personally mentor everyone who wants to break into DevOps.
 But I can write down the exact learning path I'd recommend - the skills that actually matter, the courses worth taking, and the hands-on practice that'll get you hired.